MichaelOgunjimi/turtle-crossing-with-python-turtle/README.md

 ## Customization

-The game can be customized by modifying the variables in the `turtle_crossing.py` file, such as the speed of the turtle and cars, number of lives, scoring mechanism, and game level difficulty.
+The game can be customized by modifying the variables in the `Turtle_Crossing.py` file, such as the speed of the turtle and cars, number of lives, scoring mechanism, and game level difficulty.

 ## Credits

-The Turtle Crossing Game was created by [Your Name].
+The Turtle Crossing Game was created by Michael Ogunjimi.
 It is based on the Python's Turtle graphics library, which is included in the standard library.

 ## License